pip-services/pip-services-docs/content/en/net/commons/data/any_value.md

 - **returns**: bool - true when objects are equal and false otherwise.

 #### EqualsAs
-Compares this object's value to a specified specified value.
+Compares this object's value to a specified value.
-When direct comparison gives negative results it converts the values to a type specified by type code and compares them again.
+When direct comparison gives negative results, it converts the values to a type specified by a type code and compares them again.
 **T** - the class type.
 See [TypeConverter.ToType](../../convert/type_converter/#totype)